mucahitnezir/django-starter/README.md

-# Django Blog
+# Django Starter
-Hello, this is basic django web application template to build new web sites.
+Hello, this is basic django web application.
 This application is powered by @mucahitnezir.

-## Demo
+## 1. Demo
-Demo application is hosted in PythonAnywhere.
-You can reach it from [this link](https://mucahitnezir.pythonanywhere.com).
+Demo application is hosted in AWS ElasticBeanstalk.
+You can reach it from [this link](http://django-starter.mucahitnezir.com).

-## Database Selection
+## 2. Database Selection
 This project uses **PostgreSQL** database.

-## Installation
+## 3. Installation
 Perform the following steps after downloading the project.

+### 3.1.
+Installation with Docker Compose
+1. Create and modify `.env` file by copying `.env.sample` file in root directory.
+2. After, you have to build docker containers with `docker-compose build` command.
+3. Run `docker-compose run web python manage.py migrate` command to migrate database.
+3. Run `docker-compose run web python manage.py loaddata setting/fixtures/parameter.json` command to load initial database rows.
+4. Run `docker-compose run web python manage.py createsuperuser` command to create admin user.
+5. Run `docker-compose up` command to run server.

+### 3.2.
+Manuel Installation

 1. Install virtualenv (If it is not installed)
 `pip install virtualenv`